 What should I do about my breathing?

-Firstly, learn to be aware of how quickly you breath.
+Firstly, learn to be aware of how quickly you breathe.
 Measure it.
 Observe yourself breathing.
 Try to ‘catch it’ from time to time.
 Be mindful of it.
 If you notice that it is quick and shallow then you need to do something to improve it.
 Start for instance by practicing controlled breathing during a given period each day.
 Practice slow paced breathing with stronger diaphgragmatic muscle work (breath low).
 Choose when it is most suitable for you.
 It doesn’t matter when you do as long as you do it consistently.
 You are exercising to become ‘normal’ again.

 Personally, as I am practicing Vipassana mediation & yoga so I do something called Pranayama breathing.
 Pranayama – also called yogic breathing – is a well-known ancient practice of controlled breathing, often performed together with meditation or yoga.
 The act of controlling one’s breath for the purpose of restoring or enhancing one’s health has been practiced for thousands of years amongst Eastern cultures.
 Various forms of pranayama exist, such as nostril breathing (double, single or alternate), abdominal breathing, forceful breathing and vocalised (chanting) breathing, which are performed at varying rates and depths.
 Yoga, and pranayama, introduced to the west in the late 1800s and its popularity rose in the mid-1900s.
 There is a wide variety of breathing techniques so choose which suits you best.
 Personally, I recommend slow breathing techniques and for instance not the quick breathing techniques like Wim Hof method since quick breathing I consider detrimental to Telomere length in DNA.